- TCS Online

 - Community Involvement

-Role Organization Co-Chair, Health Professional Representative, Voting Board Member County Maternal, Child, and Adolescent Health Advisory Board Review Board Member, Peer and Ad Hoc Online Learning Journal (OLJ) CPA Grassroots Stakeholder Team Member California Psychological Association Member Leadership & Advocacy Conference and Lobby Day, annual CPA March meeting and direct lobbying efforts in Sacramento, CA Volunteer, Fundraiser, Purchaser local school Peer Faculty Mentor National Center for Teaching and Learning, The Chicago School of Professional Psychology
+Role Organization Co-Chair, Health Professional Representative, and Voting Board Member County Maternal, Child, and Adolescent Health Advisory Board Review Board Member, Peer and Ad Hoc Online Learning Journal (OLJ) CPA Grassroots Stakeholder Team Member California Psychological Association Volunteer, Fundraiser, Purchaser local preschool school and elementary school Faculty Mentor Society for the Teaching of Psychology - APA Division 2 Former Peer Faculty Mentor National Center for Teaching and Learning, The Chicago School of Professional Psychology

 - Areas of Expertise